 There is also a fish and chips restaurant called The Crazy Norwegian that gets rave reviews, but we gave that a pass because of my gluten sensitivity.

 Six miles north of Port Orford is a turn off for Cape Blanco Lighthouse.
 Another five miles away on a narrow, bumpy, winding rural road that revels in the name “Cape Blanco Highway” is the historic Hughes House, and the Cape Blanco Lighthouse.
 Both were closed for the winter, but we were able to hike half a mile to the lighthouse, enjoying stunning views of the ocean on both sides all the way.

 This lighthouse is on the western-most point of the entire Oregon coast.
 While not very tall, it must have saved many lives since it was established in 1870.
 Cape Blanco lighthouse holds at least four impressive Oregon records:

-- it is the oldest continually operating lighthouse,
+- it is the oldest continually operating lighthouse in Oregon,

-- it has the highest focal plane above the sea (256 feet), and
+- it has the highest focal plane above the sea (256 feet) in Oregon, and

 - Oregon’s first woman lighthouse keeper, Mabel E. Bretherton, was appointed in 1903.

 We read about how three families had lived in that remote spot, sharing a small house, tending the lighthouse, and raising animals and growing vegetables to sustain themselves.
 Impossible to imagine successfully growing vegetables in gale force winds!
 And strange to think of living in such isolation, without electricity or any means of communication with the rest of the world.
 What a different sort of life to lead.